israelali1424/Series_63/Chapter_4_USA Remedies and Administrative Provisions.md

 These key points form the foundation for understanding the authority and tools available to state securities administrators, and how they maintain the integrity of securities markets by protecting investors and enforcing regulations.

+State Administrators generally do not have jurisdiction over the registration of agents or branches of SEC-registered firms.
+However, they do have jurisdiction over offers and transactions that originate in the state, are directed into the state, or are completed in the state.